 Titles @ Twilight promotes local authors, whose stories of history and the South represent a variety of perspectives.
 Join us each month for a new topic and new perspective.
-Click here to view the entire 2018 schedule, or scroll down for more details on upcoming topics.
+Click here to view the schedule for the first half of 2019, or scroll down for more details on upcoming topics.

 Titles @ Twilight is FREE to attend and takes place in the Community Room at the Heritage Sandy Springs administrative building, 6110 Blue Stone Road.